How to Deal With Someone Who Blames You for Everything

 4. Change your strategy

-In your mind—and heart—change the goal from “winning or getting your way” to developing calm, loving, and effective techniques.
+In learning how to deal with someone who blames you for everything, in your mind—and heart—change the goal from “winning or getting your way” to developing calm, loving, and effective techniques.

 5. Be calm